lisaweijler/SE3Conv3D/README.md

 ```

-For preprocessing the dataset you can use the `preprocess_data/preprocess_DFAUST.py` script.
-At the top of the script change the path variables `SOURCE_DATA_PATH` and `SAVE_DATA_PATH`.
+For preprocessing the dataset, you can use the `preprocess_data/preprocess_DFAUST.py` script.
+At the top of the script, change the path variables `SOURCE_DATA_PATH` and `SAVE_DATA_PATH`.
 `SOURCE_DATA_PATH` gives the path to your downloaded and unzipped source data contained in the folder "data" described above.
-`SAVE_DATA_PATH` specifies the location to save the preprocessed data; if it doesn't exist it will be created along with two folders in it named ´train´ and ´test´.
+`SAVE_DATA_PATH` specifies the location to save the preprocessed data; if it doesn't exist, it will be created along with two folders in it named ´train´ and ´test´.
 We use the DFaust train split for training and the MPI_Limits split for testing on out-of-distribution poses.

-We use the same preprocessing strategy as [ArtEq](https://github.com/HavenFeng/ArtEq/tree/726287fcba0b8a1306b4370ec91661e236eb1909) and the preprocessing script has been created using functions from that repository.
+We use the same preprocessing strategy as [ArtEq](https://github.com/HavenFeng/ArtEq/tree/726287fcba0b8a1306b4370ec91661e236eb1909), and the preprocessing script has been created using functions from that repository.

 #### Training
 To train the rot. equivariant or standard model use the scripts `tasks/SemSeg/train_dfaust_rot.py` or `tasks/SemSeg/train_dfaust_standard.py`, respectively.
 An example is given here: